skipfire/AdventOfCode2022/README.md

 # AdventOfCode2022
 Solutions to Advent Of Code 2022 - https://adventofcode.com/2022.
 My goal is to use a different language or technology every day. \
+I am also doing the puzzles in C# & SQL as reference points for individuals trying to pick those up. \
+I am sharing my solution between personal and professional accounts for different audiences. skipfire is my personal, jhelms-dutchie is my professional. \
 Day 1: Excel \
 Day 2: T-SQL \
 Day 3: PowerShell, T-SQL \
 Day 4: C++, T-SQL \
 Day 5: C# \
-Day 6: Batch File, T-SQL \
+Day 6: Batch File, T-SQL, C# \
 Day 7: JavaScript, T-SQL, C# \
 Day 8: \
 Day 9: \